Lt Col Brian Schroeder, Department Head

 - Comprehend current challenges of our Combatant Commands and their future roles as officers within those commands.

 Students entering AFROTC must have a minimum 2.0 cumulative GPA.
-By the second semester of their sophomore year, they must have a 2.50 cumulative GPA to continue in the program, then maintain a minimum 2.5 CGPA their junior and senior years in AFROTC courses to earn this minor.
+By the second semester of their sophomore year, they must have a 2.50 term GPA prior to their junior year to continue in the program, then maintain a minimum 2.5 CGPA their junior and senior years in AFROTC courses to earn this minor.

 Students must be a sole US citizen, either by birth or by naturalization.